Table of contents

 If you choose to make a splash page using Flash (although I fail to see why splash pages are needed - they serve no purpose except to say "I am not the page you came here to see"), provide a normal link to bypass the splash page.

 Keep your flash movie small.
 In my personal opinion, if you have to display a progress bar to say when it has loaded, then it is too big.
-If it takes longer than 30 seconds to load on a 56 K modem (currently about half of the Internet users I know personally still use these), then it is too big.
+If it takes longer than 30 seconds to load on a standard modem, then it is too big.

 If you want to make an interactive page, try using JavaScript and DOM.
 It is able to take a normal accessible page and add interactivity to it, including animations.
 Generally it also loads faster as well.

 If you want to use a streaming (audio/video) plugin, use a generic one.
 Preferably one that you can use on all operating systems.
-The only one that is available for all operating systems is Real Media (Real player format).
-Not QuickTime or MS Media Player format.
-They may be good but again you are restricting your viewers.
+Flash is by far the most widely supported, and until enough browsers support the video and audio capabilities of HTML 5, it is probably thr best solution.
+Real Media (Real player format) is also available for most operating systems, but has become extremely unpopular.
+Do not rely on QuickTime or MS Media Player format.
+They may or may not be good, but again you are restricting your viewers.

 If your site gives people documents in a different format, for example PDF, remember that not everyone can view them and some people cannot download them.
 They are confusing for disabled users, and deny the user's ability to use their normal browsing controls, as well as making it difficult or impossible to integrate with accessibility software.
 You should always include HTML alternatives whenever possible - they are using a Web browser, so give them a Web page.
 Almost no-one cares about printing or if the fonts look perfect - I know that is disheartening to a designer, but it is true.
 PDF should not be used to force your tastes onto your users.